anguslcc/design-pattern/README.md

 # 1. Introduction<a name="1-introduction"></a>

 This repository presents a concise guide to design patterns, offering solutions to frequent software design challenges.
 It enables developers to adopt common terms and strategies for clearer communication and teamwork.
+Please note that this project is ongoing, and more design patterns will be added periodically.

 # 2. Creational Design Patterns<a name="2-creational-design-patterns"></a>